bass3l/bass3l.me/_posts/2020-10-11-strapi-a-cms-without-a-head.md

 But that's not what we have now, CMSs should be king and that's not the case.
 Why?
 Imagine with me you have a new app you want to design which has some complications, for example having some complicated requirements on a form or you have to build a mobile app for it which requires some kind of an API, a traditional CMS won't simply help, a *Joomla* or a *WordPress* will have you hating your guts while building its plugins and the next person/team who will maintain it will hate it (your guts) as well.

-As a developer, you will always seek to have power over the tools, tech and frameworks you're using while building your apps, and a traditional CMS won't give you that, unless you pay hours to gain experience with it.
+As a developer, you will always seek to have power and freedom over the tools, tech and frameworks you're using while building your apps, and a traditional CMS won't give you that, unless you pay hours to gain experience with it.

 Well, folks thought of that too.
-What about a CMS that will give you the means to build on top of it freely? a CMS without a head, i.e. a headless CMS, will try to give the best of both worlds.
+What about a CMS that will give you the means to build on top of it freely and is aimed at developers? a CMS without a head, i.e. a headless CMS, will try to give you the best of both worlds.

 [Strapi](https://strapi.io), a headless CMS, is a one of them that I've been playing around with for the last couple of months.
 It's built with NodeJS and has the following: